-Within the Fabrica Creative Labs, on Wednesday 22 July from 15:00 to 16:00 CEST Karen Oetling, Mexican¬ multidisciplinary artist, will give an online lecture on her experience on creative concepts that trigger behavior change, also when related to public health in the Third World.
+Within the Fabrica Creative Labs, on Wednesday 29 July at 4pm CEST Karen Oetling, Mexican¬ multidisciplinary artist, will give an online lecture on her experience on creative concepts that trigger behavior change, also when related to public health in the Third World.

 1 in 4 people worldwide has no access to a private toilet that is built in a way that will keep its content from leaking into water sources.
 Lusaka, the capital of Zambia, is home to nearly 2.5 million people; over half the population has no access to improved sanitation, which causes the spread of diseases like cholera and diarrhea.
 Inadequate sanitation continues to be the leading cause of death of children under the age of five in sub-Saharan Africa.